 The next step is to see if your partner is suffering from Sleep Apnea.

 Sleep apnea is a disorder that causes abnormal breathing during sleep.
-People with sleep apnea have multiple extended pauses in breath when they sleep.
-The average person’s sleep efficiency is closer to 90% percent, while a wife with a husband with a sleep apnea diagnosis is close to 72%.
+People with sleep apnea have multiple extended pauses in their breath when they sleep.
+The average person’s sleep efficiency is closer to 90% percent, while a wife who’s husband has a sleep apnea diagnosis is close to 72%.

 Ognomy wants to #EndSleepDivorce.
 To discuss receiving a sleep apnea diagnosis in more detail, book a video appointment with one of our sleep doctors today.
 Get back together by getting back to sleep!
 Ognomy is available on the AppStore or Google Play.